 The decision is made!
 You want a pet and have a good idea of the type that would best suit your lifestyle.
 You reviewed our adoptable pets on-line and found one you might want to adopt.
-The next step is to fill out and submit an online adoption application.
+The next step is to fill out and submit an online adoption application which can be found on our Available Pets page and on each Available Pet Profile page.
 You will be contacted within 24-48 hours by our adoption coordinator to discuss your choices and answer any questions you might have.
 You will then set an appointment to come meet that "dog of your dreams."

 NOTE: Shelter visits are BY APPOINTMENT ONLY.
 Any person who comes to the shelter without an appointment will be asked to visit our web site and fill out an adoption application.
 HBPR does not provide tours of the facility.
 This is for the protection of the animals we serve.